 - If your toddler needs sleep coaching, don’t transition them to one nap until they are sleeping through the night

 Remember that sleep regressions are temporary — usually between 2-4 weeks.
-To get through this regression smoothly, try to be flexible.
+To get through the 15 month sleep regression smoothly, try to be flexible.
 You may not be able to count on long daytime naps every day and you may have to move bedtime earlier on days your toddler doesn’t nap well.
 Respond to your toddler.
 Being patient and supportive while your baby is tired or frustrated, its appropriate — especially given how hard their brain and body are working!
 Stick to your GOOD habits.
 While it’s important to be supportive and responsive to your child, don’t fall back on old habits or create new ones out of desperation.
 Resist the temptation to nurse or rock your toddler to sleep.
 Your child will get back to better sleep habits soon.